BTheCoderr/jackerboxV2/VERCEL-DEPLOYMENT.md

 1. Check the Vercel logs for error details
 2. Verify that all API routes are working correctly
 3. Check that server components are properly configured with `dynamic = 'force-dynamic'`

+### GitHub Push Protection Issues

+If GitHub blocks your push due to detected secrets:

+1. Review the detected secrets in the error message
+2. Remove any actual secrets from your code
+3. Use environment variables instead of hardcoded values
+4. If they're false positives, follow the URL provided by GitHub to allow them

 ## Monitoring and Logs